 Traditionally, Lent is a period of fasting or giving something up that begins on Ash Wednesday and ends on Easter Sunday.
-This year, in 2021, it starts tomorrow (Wednesday 17th February).
-It was, so I read, established as a practice as early as the fourth century.
-Some people give up chocolate, watching t.v., smoking, drinking, sugar, social media…you get the picture.
-It is, essentially, a six-week period of self-discipline.
-But why?
+This year, in 2022, it starts tomorrow (Wednesday 2nd March).
+It was, so I read, established as a practice as early as the fourth century ¹.

 Lent began as a period of time to remember the value of repentance.
-Back in what we would call the Old Testament, repentance and fasting was common:
+Back in the Old Testament, repentance and fasting was common:

 Sadly, some nowadays will use the season of Lent to try and earn God’s blessing.
-Something along the lines of “Well, I’ll give up eating chocolate for six weeks so you’ve gotta bless me now, God!”
-Paul wrote to the Romans and said that God’s blessings can never be earned, even if you give up chocolate for six weeks (Romans 5.17, note ‘free gift’).
+Paul wrote to the Romans and said that God’s blessings can never be earned, even if you give up chocolate for six weeks:

-We are free to observe Lent if we wish (Romans 14.5-6) but there is no obligation.
-Observing and not observing Lent will neither gain nor lose you favour with God: He already loves you to the greatest possible extent and has proven it (John 3.16).
+As New Covenant believers ² we are free to observe Lent if we wish (Romans 14.5-6) but there is no obligation.
+Observing and not observing Lent will neither gain nor lose you favour with God (1 Corinthians 8.8): He already loves you to the greatest possible extent and has proven it in the most spectacular way possible (John 3.16).
 If you feel like you need a period of time working towards Easter to focus on what is really important in your life, then consider observing Lent this year.
 I will be.

 We are free to observe Lent if we wish, and if you would like to observe Lent with me this year, send me a message and we can observe it together.